larrythwu/myOS/README.md

 **2. The Kernel (Protected Mode)**

-Here we implement the bread and the butter of our OS.
+Here we implement the bread and butter of our OS.
 - Initialize the GDT
 - Implemented functions to handle IO to ports and heap memory allocation
 - Load our interrupt discriptor table, and implement system call handlers
 - Initialize our FAT16 file system
 - Enbale page mapping
 - Create construct to represent a process, and create functions to allow context switching in order to achieve multi-threading
-- Finally, it kick off our very first user progra m - the shell terminal
+- Finally, it kick off our very first user program - the shell terminal

 **3. User Programs (User Space)**